Skip to Content

-Water filters can remove up to 95% of fluoride from your drinking water, but you will need a reverse osmosis system and/or a water filtration system that includes bone char carbon filters or activated alumina filters.
-The most effective and cost-effective option for removing fluoride is a reverse osmosis water filtration system.
+Water filters can remove up to 95% of fluoride from your drinking water, but you will need a reverse osmosis (RO) system and/or a water filtration system that includes bone char carbon filters or activated alumina filters to remove the remaining 5%.
+An RO system is the most cost-effective way to remove fluoride from water, however.

 According to the CDC, the fluoride levels in drinking water should not exceed 2 milligrams per liter.
 Read on to learn more about how these filters work to remove fluoride from your water as well as more information about the potential dangers of excess fluoride in your drinking water.